Here’s a little contrarian travel advice: Zig when everyone else zags.

 When everyone else heads in one direction, go in another.
 When they plot a course for the beach, climb a mountain.
-When they eat out, dine in.
+And when they eat out, dine in.
 And when they’re rude, be polite.

 Trust me on this.
 I’m not just a lifelong contrarian.
 I also spend 365 days a year on the road.
 Technically, I’m homeless.
 And this tried-and-true advice has not failed me yet.

 More than a decade ago, my editor put me up to this on-the-road lifestyle.
 You want to write about travel?
-Walk the walk, he said.
+Walk the walk, was his advise.
 I had no idea what I was agreeing to.

 Fortunately, you don’t have to sell most of your earthly possessions and squeeze everything into a suitcase in order to learn the same lessons.

 If it’s June, it must be time to ski